 - Disability accommodations

 - Emotional distress

 - Chronic pain

 You can use multiple pieces of evidence to claim damages, including medical bills, paystubs, journal entries, receipts, and more.
 Your Mississippi Zantac lawsuit attorney will work closely with you to accurately calculate your potential settlement value.

 Schedule a Free Consultation With a Zantac Lawyer in Mississippi

 Are you a former Zantac patient who was diagnosed with cancer?
-Estey & Bomberger, LLP can help.
+The personal injury attorneys at Estey & Bomberger, LLP specialize in dangerous drug claims and can help with your case.
 Contact us today to schedule your free consultation with a Mississippi Zantac lawsuit attorney.